fruityloops1/Kinopio-S/Contributing.md

 Experience with reverse engineering optimized C++ code is very useful but not necessary if you already know how to decompile C code.

 Using a decompiler is strongly recommended for efficiency reasons.

-Feel free to join the [SMO Modding Hub](https://discord.gg/u2dfaQpDh5) Discord server if you have any questions.

 ## Language